 Barbados historian, Richard Goddard, when researching the fisherman photograph concluded that it had probably been taken in December 1908. (see full article below) We think the date the photograph was taken was between 1890 and 1897.

 In 2017 Maria Fernanda published a research paper while completing her graduate studies in Art History at the Institute of Fine Arts-NYU called “Capturing the 19th Century Caribbean – Photographs by Whom and for Whom?”
-Her paper is based upon pictures contained with two old photograph albums comprised of the works of various photographers and locations in the British West Indies that are held by Patricia Phelps de Cisneros Collection.
+Her paper is based upon pictures contained within two old photograph albums comprised of the works of various photographers and locations in the British West Indies that are held by Patricia Phelps de Cisneros Collection.

 One of the photographs is a picture of nine fishermen signed by Siza – the same one that hangs in the Atlantis Hotel and which Richard Goddard has in his study.